barryclark/jekyll-now/_posts/2019-11-04-RefactorAllTheThings!.md

 Rename to make code trustworthy to readers.
 Break up overlong functions that overwhelm comprehension, without introducing the "now I have to look in two places" problem.
 Merge fragmented code.

+These kinds of refactorings are easy, cheap, safe, and reversable.
 These tiny investments pay back immediately by making you more productive right away.
+Readability is a prerequisite to all the other work you might want to do in code.
+You should totally be doing this right now.

 Arlo Belshee calls this [Read-by-Refactoring](https://insightloop.digdeeproots.com/dl/train-the-trainer-rbr-insight-loop.pdf).